A. How Q switch laser treatment works?

 D. Where there are any alternative treatment methods for Q switch laser treatment?

-Yes,PDT(Photodynamic therapy), Fraxel lasers and Laser nitrogen treatment methods are a few other options that are available.
+Yes,PDT(Photodynamic therapy), fraxel lasers and laser nitrogen treatment methods are a few other options that are available at Lifescc.
 Along with Q switch laser treatment.
 Whereas PDT holds well when you have too many dark spots spread across all your body such as the chest, arms, legs, face, etc.

 E. What are the other benefits of Q switch Laser Treatment?

-It not only helps tighten the sagging skin on the face.
-It also helps in drastically improving facial appearance by removing the wrinkles and fine lines on the face without causing any side effects.
+It not only helps tighten the sagging skin on the face, but also helps in drastically improving facial appearance by removing the wrinkles and fine lines on the face without causing any side effects.

 F. How effective is Q Switch laser treatment for tattoo removal?